 Properties & Characteristics

-- Tung Oil is an all natural finish tht is water and alkali resistant and offers a protective barrier.
+- All natural finish that is water and alkali resistant and offers a protective barrier.

-- A Pure Tung Oil finish will not darken with age as other finishes will.
+- Will not darken with age as other finishes will.
 It resists marring, penetrates well, elastic and unlikely to check.

 - It resists marring, penetrates well, elastic and unlikely to check.

-- Tung oil builds quickly, consolidates the wood surface and builds a transparent matte finish.
+- Builds quickly, consolidates the wood surface and builds a transparent matte finish.

 - It will not mildew or bleed like linseed oil when dry which makes it an excellent candidate for outdoor finishes.